 First State Auctions makes every effort to auction your items as soon as possible.
 Before your items can be included in an auction, your items will need to be inspected and a vendor agreement needs to be prepared.
 We require some lead time to prepare your items for auction including cleaning, photography and lotting.

-Once the signed agreement has been received by us, it takes at least 2 weeks until the item may appear in an auction (as we prepare for them in advance).
+Items will normally be listed for auction approximately 2 to 3 weeks from the date we receive a signed Vendor contract from you.
 You can request that your item is included in a particular auction, however, we do not guarantee that it will be included in an auction of your choosing.

 The time it takes for an item to sell is dependent on many factors.
 Some items sell at the first auction, some sell after a few auctions.